Are Cold-Like Symptoms, Static Electricity, And Higher Energy Bills Plaguing Your Home?

-- Health issues—many studies show that activity level of viruses increase as temperatures and humidity levels decrease.
+- Health issues—many studies show that the activity level of viruses increases as temperatures and humidity levels decrease.
 The upside is that when you replenish your home's humidity levels, you can fight off germs and viruses better than ever.
 Recent studies have even shown that humidity can impact the spread of the Covid-19 virus.
 If you’re experiencing symptoms like dry skin, nosebleeds, congestion, and a sore throat, you could be suffering from low humidity, especially if these symptoms worsen while you're at home.
 Asthma and allergy sufferers will also notice an increase in their usual symptoms.
 An increase in humidity can improve your body's immune response.

 - Damage to your home—when the air is too dry, your home’s wood flooring, furniture, cabinetry, and even musical instruments are susceptible to warping and cracking.
 If you notice that your floors are making additional noise during the dry season, or you see visible cracks in your walls and ceilings, then you need to consider a boost in your humidity levels—ASAP!

 - Static electricity—everyone hates static!
-It’s rampant in the winter, and if your home is low on moisture, it can cause dry skin, clothing cling and even an electrical charge through your hair.
+It’s rampant in the winter, and if your home is low on moisture, it can cause dry skin, clothing clings, and even an electrical charge through your hair.
 Electrical problems also make static electricity dangerous and unhealthy.
 Adding moisture back into your home's air can improve this "shocking" and bothersome occurrence.

 A Whole-Home Humidifier Can Help!

 At F.H.
-Furr, our knowledgable and certified indoor air quality technicians are trained to handle your home’s humidity level requirements and they can install a whole-home humidifier that works for your specific needs!
+Furr, our knowledgable and certified indoor air quality technicians are trained to handle your home’s humidity level requirements, and they can install a whole-home humidifier that works for your specific needs!

 2 Types of Whole Home Humidifiers